H3AR7B3A7/BestPractices/Relational Databases.md

 - **Third normal form (3NF)**:
     - 2NF
     - Every non-prime attribute is non-transitively dependent on every candidate key
+- **Fourth normal form (4NF)**:
+  - 3NF
+  - There should be no multi-valued dependency
+- **Fifth normal form (5NF)**:
+  - 4NF
+  - There should be no join dependency

-The higher the normal form the better:
+In general the higher the normal form the better:
 - Less prone to errors
 - Faster adding of records in database

-*We can improve normalization by splitting the table in multiple tables.*
+We can improve normalization by splitting the table in multiple tables.

+*In practice, everything above the 3d normal form often just makes things more complex rather than less.
+For this reason we usually want to normalize our tables to the 3d normal form.
+Except for with data warehouses that are mostly read-only.
+For data-warehouses the 1st normal form is faster to query.*